cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Timer Counter
 ^^^^^^^^^^^^^

-Timer counter primarily generates the output interrupts irq_lo_o or irq_hi_o for the Core complex. if the IRQ_BIT is '1', 32 bit Timer generates irq_lo_o interrupt after TIMER_CMP_LO number of clock cycles. where TIMER_CMP_LO is a timer compare value for Timer_lo in TIMER_CMP_LO CSR. if the REF_CLK_EN_BIT in the CFG_REG_LO CSR is '1', then the timer counter will be in sync with the rising edge of the reference clock.
+Timer counter primarily generates the output interrupt irq_lo_o for the Core complex. if the IRQ_BIT of CFG_REG_LO CSR is '1', 32 bit Timer generates irq_lo_o interrupt after TIMER_CMP_LO number of clock cycles. where TIMER_CMP_LO is a timer compare value for Timer_lo in TIMER_CMP_LO CSR.

 Timer maintains a counter whose initial value is '0' and FW can overwrite/program this  counter to any value by configuring TIMER_VAL_LO CSR.

+The counter increments on the positive edge of one of two clock sources, based on the value of the REF_CLK_EN_BIT in the CFG_REG_LO CSR:
+- If REF_CLK_EN_BIT = 1: Counter increments on the positive edge of the reference clock.
+- If REF_CLK_EN_BIT = 0: Counter increments on the positive edge of the system clock (HCLK)

 For every positive edge of the selected clock, if timer counter is enabled, counter is incremented by value '1' until it reaches the TIMER_CMP_LO value.
 Once the counter reaches TIMER_CMP_LO value and if the IRQ_BIT is '1', then the irq_lo_o interrupt will be asserted.

-if one shot mode (ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, the timer counter is disabled then the timer will pause its operation. (i.e the timer counter will not be set to '0')
+If one shot mode (ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, the timer counter is disabled and the timer will pause its operation (i.e the timer counter will retain its current value).

-if the compare clear mode (CMP_CLR_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, then the counter of Timer_lo is resetted to '0'.
+If the compare clear mode (CMP_CLR_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, the counter of Timer_lo is reset to '0'.
 The timer counter starts incrementing and the same process repeats to generate the irq_lo_o interrupt multiple times.

 **Reset Timer counter:**

-When the Timer counter is resetted, the counter is resetted to '0'.
+When the Timer counter is reset, the counter is reset to '0'.
-Timer counter is resetted, if any of the below conditions is satisfied:
+Timer counter is reset, if any of the below conditions is satisfied:

 - When CMP_CLR_BIT in the CFG_REG_LO CSR is '1' and the counter reaches TIMER_CMP_LO value. (i.e Compare clear mode is enabled)
 - When the RESET_BIT in the CFG_REG_LO CSR is '1'.